Most well known regions

-North Carolina Style
+North Carolina

 Texas BBQ

 Since Texas has such an abundance of cattle, it is no surprise that most of their BBQ is beef.
 Since they love grilling it often, don’t be surprised if they mix it up by slow cooking it with smoke and finishing it off with a sear.
-Slather it in barbecue sauce and dig in.
+Slather it in BBQ sauce and dig in.

-Maryland, Baltimore in particular
+Maryland, (Baltimore in particular)

 Pit Beef served with Tiger Sauce (Mayo & Horseradish)